krsukanto/openshift-tekton-june-2022/Day1/README.md

 ## RedHat OpenShift Worker Node
 - this is where user applications will be running
-- Worker Node Operating can be either RHEL(RedHat Enterprise Linux) or RHCOS(RedHat Enterprise Core OS )
+- Worker Node's Operating System can be either RHEL(RedHat Enterprise Linux) or RHCOS(RedHat Enterprise Core OS )
-- RedHat recommned using RHCOS on all nodes
+- RedHat recommneds using RHCOS on all nodes
+- Our lab setup uses RedHat Enterprise Core OS on all nodes (master-1,master-2,master-3, worker-1 and worker-2)

 ## Common components that run on both Master and Worker Nodes in RedHat OpenShift
 - kubelet Openshift container Agent